PlatformAwareProgramming/CloudClusters.jl/README.md

 _A package for creating, using, and managing cloud-based clusters deployed at the infrastructure of IaaS providers._

+> [!NOTE]
+> Currently, _CloudClusters.jl_ only supports [EC2](https://aws.amazon.com/ec2/).
+Those interested can ask us about the progress with other providers.
+Collaborators are welcome.

-Francisco Heron de Carvalho Junior, João Marcelo Uchoa de Alencar, and Claro Henrique Silva Sales.
+> Francisco Heron de Carvalho Junior, João Marcelo Uchoa de Alencar, and Claro Henrique Silva Sales.
 2024. ___Cloud-based parallel computing across multiple clusters in Julia___.
-In Proceedings of the do _28th Brazilian Symposium on Programming Languages_, september 30, 2024, Curitiba/PR, Brasil.
+In Proceedings of the do _28th Brazilian Symposium on Programming Languages_, September 30, 2024, Curitiba/PR, Brasil.
 SBC, Porto Alegre, Brasil, 44-52.
 DOI: https://doi.org/10.5753/sblp.2024.3470.

-> [!NOTE]
-> _Currently, it only supports [EC2](https://aws.amazon.com/ec2/).
-Those who are interested can ask us about the progress with [GCP](https://cloud.google.com/) and [Azure](https://azure.microsoft.com/)._ Collaborators are welcome.

 ## Target users